shauns/django-s3-storage/README.rst

     AWS_S3_MAX_AGE_SECONDS = 60*60*24*365  # 1 year.

 **Important:** By making these changes, all user-uploaded files will be public.
+Ensure they do not contain confidential information.

 Build status